 - Lessons take place in my studio on either a Yamaha or Steinway grand piano, or a Yamaha 605 Clavinola with a built in sequencer.
 Ample parking is available on both sides of the street.

-- Lessons are usually weekly, half hour to forty five minutes for beginners moving up to an hour by high school.
+- Lessons are weekly: half hour for beginners, 45 minutes for advanced beginners and early intermediates, moving up to an hour when students are ready.
 Parents of beginners will get the best results if they stay and listen to the lesson in order to support practice at home.
-After the first year or two, students can be dropped off and picked up.
+After the first year, students can be dropped off and picked up.
 Quiet is expected during lessons and transition times.

-- Students are provided with a canvas music bag.
-Students (not parents!) are responsible for bringing music, notebooks and reading/rhythm cards to every lesson, and for keeping music organized on the piano at home.
-Sitters or parents may want to check bags for early elementary students until they remember what to bring.
+- Students are provided with a canvas music bag and practice assignment book.
+Students (not parents!) are responsible for bringing music, and other assigned materials to every lesson.
+Sitters or parents may want to check bags for kindergarten and first grade students until they remember what to bring.

-- Lesson etiquette includes coming with the assignment well prepared, having books and materials organized and ready, being focused and actively participating.
-Early arrivals should let themselves in and wait in the kitchen area.
+- Lesson etiquette includes coming with the assignment well prepared, having books and materials organized and ready at lesson time, being focused and actively participating.
+Early arrivals should let themselves in and wait in the kitchen area or practice in the practice room.

-- At home, students should practice with the music and assignment book on the rack and record practice in their assignment books.
-Students will also need a metronome in the first year, a clock and an iPad (or CD player or computer) near the piano for practice support and listening.
+- At home, students should practice with the music and assignment book on the rack and check practice days in their assignment books.
+Students should have a metronome and clock on the piano from the first lessons.
+Later they may wish to have an iPad (or CD player or computer) for practice support and listening.

-- Practice techniques are based on Philip Johnston’s writings and a general recommendation is outlined for each student.
-In the second year, students will begin to learn how to organize weekly assignments into daily tasks so that they come prepared to lessons.
+- Practice: In the first year, students should get to the piano 2-3 times a day for a few minutes and go through their assignment list.
+Practice time needs to increase as students progress so that they can master longer and more complex material.
 A clock on or near the piano helps with time management.
 Students should try to work up to 30 minutes of daily practice by the 2nd year of lessons in order to make appropriate progress and benefit from private study.
 Shorter, regular practice is usually better than infrequent longer sessions (e.g., two 15 minute sessions – one in the morning and one in the afternoon), and daily practice is required.

 - Group lessons are held prior to performances and exams and occasionally at other times throughout the year.